Are there regional differences in medical care in Germany?

 How does outpatient medical care work?

-People who are insured with the AOK are free to choose the doctor and hospital themselves.
+People insured with the AOK have greater freedom when choosing a doctor or hospital than in the British healthcare system..
 Furthermore, the ambulant medical care through the family doctor or specialist is mainly performed in individual or shared practices.

 Does my family have to pay contributions for the statutory health care insurance?